ecosystems

 • Corrugated sheets are available at any hardware or building supply such as Home Depot, Lowe's, etc. They typically come 8,10, or 12' long and 26" wide so you will need two per panel overlapped to get the recommended 45-46" in width to fit just inside the panel width.
 Their overall length should be trimmed to fit inside the panel header, about 136" for 12' panels.
 Keep this corrugated material out of UV radiation if not rated for such exposure.
 These sheet will also minimize convection cooling off the back-side of the panels if any wind blows from that direction.
 Convection cooling can reduce the performance of the solar panels

-• Lay two overlapped sheets over, and center above, one of the angled strut, attach them to the rack in two place using 1/4" strut nuts and 1" SS bolts with fender washers to keep them from sliding out from under the panels.
-The panels "belly-band" strapping will secure them otherwise.
+• For a rack with an odd number of panels lay two overlapped sheets together and and center them on the rack and attach them to the rack in two places using 1/4" strut nuts and 1" SS bolts with fender washers to keep them from sliding out from under the panels.
+The panels "belly-band" strapping will secure them along with the panels.

 • Simply drill a hole through the sheet where the nut is located on the lower outer corner of the two overlapping sheets.
 Don't tighten just yet because it may be necessary to shift the sheets around somewhat to fit neatly inside the panel edges.